-Tofu is a perfect blank slate for accepting flavor and your body won’t miss the cholesterol or poultry hormones.
+Tofu is a perfect blank slate for accepting flavor and your body won’t miss the cholesterol.
 So, have fun trying out different ways to make this dish.

 I’d love to hear your feedback in the comments below for this Tofu Scramble recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking

 This recipe is Certified Plantricious because it meets the following guidelines.

 - Must be whole food plant-based, contains no animal products

 - May be minimally processed

 - Sodium (mg) to Calories ratio, 1 ≤ 1